Improving Code Localization with Repository Memory: Introduction

 Despite steady progress, current approaches share a key limitation: they treat every problem as a fresh puzzle, solved from scratch assuming no prior knowledge of the repository.
 Human developers, by contrast, accumulate and leverage long-term repository memory over time—this includes cached understanding of the purpose of core and actively evolving modules, and various associations between recurring bug patterns and their likely fix locations.
 This accumulated memory is what allows developers to grow into experts in a codebase.

-The importance of such memory is also clear when examining failure cases of existing localization frameworks.
+The importance of such memory is also clear when looking at failure cases of existing localization frameworks.
 To illustrate, consider a failure case of LocAgent on a bug in the \texttt{django} repository from SWE-bench, as illustrated in Figure~\ref{fig:example}.
 The example is about \texttt{django}'s migration system, which generates migration programs from a user-defined schema.
 Here, the challenge is to find where import statements for certain base classes are synthesized, since the bug stems from missing imports in the generated program.
 Without prior knowledge of the repository, an agent must embark on a complex investigation, carefully tracing data/control flows and function calls across different folders and files to find the source of the error.
 In this example, while the agent successfully located some initial key entities, it eventually failed to complete the reasoning chain and stopped prematurely.

 Experienced developers would likely approach the problem differently.
-They can draw on their \textit{episodic memory} of past issues or codebase changes involving the migration system, as well as their \textit{semantic memory} of how modules are organized—particularly those that interact with import handling.
-Such memories provide strong priors that guide their investigation, allowing them to search and reason more efficiently toward the error’s source.
+They could draw on \textit{episodic memory} of past issues/codebase changes related to the migration system, or recall from \textit{semantic memory} the modules that are potentially responsible for handling such imports within the codebase.
+These memories could provide strong priors for the investigation, guiding the search/reasoning to more effectively reach the error source.